hjyssg/ShiguReader/README_English.md

 ##### Features

 * display the thumbnails of zip/rar/7zip files
-* sort/search files
 * re-compress images to save disk space
 * move/delete files
-* play music files that are in the compressed files
+* play music files that are in the zip/rar/7zip files
 * play mp4/mkv/avi files and display their tags
-* show statistics chart of all collections
+* show statistics chart
 * same color theme as exh**tai
 * support Windows/*nix servers
-* client can run on any modern browser(except IE/Edge), including mobile phone(no need to install other softwares)
+* client can run on any modern browser(except IE), including mobile phone and tablet(no need to install any other softwares)
-* browse image files in folders

 ### File Format Support

-* Support regular zip/rar/7zip files
+* Compressed files: zip/rar/7zip files
 * Format support of image/video/music files depends on the browser.
 Support typical jpg,png,png,mp4,avi,mp3,wav files
 * More details in src/util.js